Electroniq100/GBA-botleg-games-save-injector/README.md

 This won't work on a downloaded or dumped ROM from an original cartridge, for now there isn't any batteryless patch available out there.

-Only a limited repro game list is available for now :
+Only a limited repro ROM's are available for now :

 * Pokemon Emerald GBA
 * Pokemon Fire Red GBA